Elomeryx

 Elomeryx was about 1.5 m in body length, and had a long, vaguely horse-like head.
 It had small tusks which it used to uproot plants, and spoon-shaped incisors ideal for pulling and cropping water plants.
 Elomeryx had five-toed hind legs and four-toed front legs, resulting in wide feet which made it easier to walk on soft mud.
 It probably had similar habits to the modern hippopotamus, to which it may have been related.

+Palaeobiology

+Locomotion

+Based on analysis of the microanatomy of its long bones, Elomeryx borbonicus was fully terrestrial.